pbashyal-nmdp/service-gfe-submission/docs/docker.rst

 	docker run -d --name service-gfe-submission -p 5050:8080 service-gfe-submission:latest

-.. note:: If you want a particular verison of the GFE service, then you can specify what release version after the name in place of *latest*.
+.. tip:: If you want a particular verison of the GFE service, then you can specify what release version after the name in place of *latest*.

 Running Service